howardziyuantang/image-stencil-creator/README.md

+**see demo video and example input photos and resulting stencils

 splits a colored input image into a few distinct colors

 allows user to choose between different splitting options (number of colors, level of blending, etc)